Canada Pension Plan to buy U.S. REIT Parkway for $1.2 billion

-TORONTO Canada Pension Plan Investment Board said on Friday it would buy Houston-based real estate investment trust Parkway Inc (PKY.N) for $1.2 billion, its second significant U.S. investment this week.
+TORONTO (Reuters) - Canada Pension Plan Investment Board said on Friday it would buy Houston-based real estate investment trust Parkway Inc (PKY.N) for $1.2 billion, its second significant U.S. investment this week.

 Canada's biggest public pension fund, which is one of the world's biggest real estate investors, will pay Parkway stockholders $19.05 per share and a $4 special dividend, the companies said on Friday.